10 Types of Data Analytics Charts + Data Visualization Examples

 • Stacked Bar Chart: Stacked bar charts “stack” sub-group bars on top of each other, making it simple to see the contribution of each sub-group to a total value.
 It’s useful when surveying, for example, companies from different industries and comparing how many respondents from each industry chose a specific response.

-When to use bar charts
+When to use bar charts and graphs

-Bar charts are especially useful for:
+Bar data analytics charts are especially useful for:

 Bar chart example

-#2 Column charts
+#2 Column data analytics charts

-Column charts are just like bar charts, with the important difference being that they display information in vertical bars.
+Column charts are similar to bar charts, with the important difference being that they display information in vertical bars.
 Here, the lengths of the bars correspond to the magnitudes they represent as well.
-It can be used to compare different data sets and track changes in values over time, as well as spot trends across time and data groups.

 Types of column charts